mykolaharmash/works-for-me/README.md

 Commit-message will end up in RSS.

-For major updates to existing setup, use `update: `, that also goes to RSS.
+For major updates to existing toolkit, use `update: `, that also goes to RSS.

 ```
 update: Changed IDE